teq-niq/pingfed-automation/Setup.md

 Press Allow button.
 Next screen should be this.
 <img width="270" alt="protected" src="https://user-images.githubusercontent.com/14346578/210169662-38c982b7-b63e-45c5-a150-94af44ceb6c4.png">
 Note: As can be seen in above screen in our authorization code sample for convenience treating scope as the user roles.
 Thats why it says false against foo.
 But true against bar.
-Also Note: security can be applied against scope and also roles treating both as different concepts.
+Also Note: Security can be applied against scope and also roles treating both as different concepts.
-Look at the console to see the acces token and other details.
+Look at the console to see the access token and other details.
 This above application demonstrates the **authorisation code flow**.
 The improvment areas are :
 - Caching of jwks and the introspection.